 Research shows that the misuse of prescription pain medication can be a gateway to harder drugs.
 In one study, 85 percent of teens said they abused opioids like Vicodin and OxyContin before trying heroin.
 On average, teens abused prescription painkillers for two years before progressing to harder substances.
 The opioids generally came from the medicine cabinets of friends and family.

 It’s also possible for people to become dependent on opioids they were prescribed.
 Some individuals need painkillers following a surgery or injury.
-However, taking opioids for an extended period of time raises the risk for addiction.
+However, taking opioids for an extended period of time raises the risk of addiction.

 It’s easy to understand how a person might grow dependent on habit-forming opioids.
 But, how does a person go from using pain pills prescribed by a doctor to heroin?